 $8+ million in the FY 2023 capital budget for bike and pedestrian infrastructure projects that will make roads, intersections, sidewalks and paths better, safer and more accessible.
-This is a new record level of funding for Howard County.

 The county’s Complete Streets Design Manual was also approved, which will guide future construction and planning of all projects to be more inclusive of all users of the road.

 $5.375 million for bike and pedestrian infrastructure projects in the FY 2022 capital budget.

 $2.2 million for bike routes in the FY 2020 capital budget.
 Howard County also passed its complete streets policy, which will guide future planning of streets, sidewalks, paths, and crosswalks to be more friendly for all users of the road, including pedestrians and bicyclists.

 Howard County approved its first Bicycle Master Plan with amendments that required the county to create a complete streets policy and design manual.

 $500,000 for a new mobile farmers market, in partnership with the Roving Radish, that will visit underserved areas of the county and boost matching dollars for residents on federal food programs to help make fresh produce more affordable.
 The mobile market plans to launch in the 2024 season.

 The Howard County Public School System created and expanded the Let’s Rethink Lunch program to serve all 26,000 students in Howard County’s elementary schools with 10 new quality entrees and fresh fruit and salad bars in the lunch line.

 Howard County passed legislation to expand healthy snack and drink options in county vending machines.